auremoser/web-coding/syllabus.md

 * Kiss, J. and Arthur, C., [_Publishers or platforms?
 Media giants may be forced to choose_](http://www.theguardian.com/technology/2013/jul/29/twitter-urged-responsible-online-abuse).

 ####PRACTICE
 Try to setup up a bl.ocks account based on your gists (the first few assignments for this course should suffice).
 Bl.ocks accounts like [mine](http://bl.ocks.org/auremoser) are based on gists, so you're already on your way to having an online interactive portfolio, yay!
+You can see blocks in action in today's Interactive to Inspire above, which links to the [raw version of the interactive](http://bl.ocks.org/anonymous/raw/2f1e9a5a74ceeb88e977/) as well as [the code](http://bl.ocks.org/anonymous/2f1e9a5a74ceeb88e977) (if you remove the `raw` in the URL).

 This syllabus is written in markdown.
 You can study how it's made by looking at the format and the rendered version.
 Click on `RAW` (a button) in the Github view to compare, copy the raw text into [Mou](http://25.io/mou/) and view the side-by-side comparison.

 * Bostock, M., [_Let's make a block_](http://bost.ocks.org/mike/block/)
 * Basics of HTML/CSS, [Practice Site](http://webdive.ktam.org/web/basics)

 Optionally, you can also go over some of the basics of HTML/CSS and web pages with [this Khan Academy course](https://www.khanacademy.org/computing/hour-of-code/hour-of-html/v/making-webpages-intro), it will take an hour max.